Library: Interlibrary Loan FAQ

 Current UP students, faculty and staff.

-Note: The processing of each request costs the library approximately $20, even if the lending library doesn’t charge to fill the request.
-We ask that you choose your materials carefully so that we may continue to subsidize this service.
+Note: The processing and copyright fee for each request costs the library approximately $20.
+We ask that you choose your materials carefully so that we may continue to fully subsidize this service.

 To request an article, use one of these methods: